cliambrown/tvexec/README.md

 4. Open `tvexec\includes\auth.php` in a text editor and add your own info to the four variables at the top of the file.
 Also add the database name in the db variables, plus the username and password you created in step 3.

-5. Open `tvexec` in IE.
+5. Open `tvexec` in an internet browser.

-6. Click \[Gear Icon\] > Internet Options > Security > Trusted Sites > Sites.
-Uncheck the "Require server verification..." box, then click Add.
-(The url for your `tvexec` page should now be listed as a trusted site.)
-Close this window and agree to any prompts that appear.

-**NOTE:** ActiveX is SUPER unsafe.
-Be *very* careful with the following steps, or better yet, maybe just stop here and use Plex or whatever instead?

-7. With "Trusted Sites" still selected, click "Custom level..." and scroll down to ActiveX controls.
-Enable the various ActiveX script options and disable the prompts.

-8. Press 'OK' and accept all prompts until finished.
-(You may need to clear your browser history & cache and restart the browser in order for this to take hold.)

-9. Click the "Scan Directory" button and wait. **Note:** This can take a very very long time.
+6. Click the "Scan Directory" button and wait. **Note:** This can take a very very long time.
 If you get an error, you may need to click the button again, or reload the page and try again.

-10. When prompted, select the correct TVDB show links (or enter one manually) and enter any missing episode information.
+7. When prompted, select the correct TVDB show links (or enter one manually) and enter any missing episode information.

-11. \[Optional\] Bookmark the site or create a desktop shortcut or something.
-(I have a shortcut that opens IE with the `tvexec` url as a command-line switch.)

 ### Getting a TVDB API Key